FUTURE RESIDENTS

 In residence: November - December 2025

-Kathy Sirico (b.
-Philadelphia, USA, 1990) is a Brooklyn-based artist and poet working at the intersection of painting, sculpture, textiles, and installation.
+Kathy Sirico is a Brooklyn-based artist and poet working at the intersection of painting, sculpture, textiles, and installation.
 Her practice is deeply rooted in climate-conscious making, with climate change and ecological grief forming the conceptual backbone of her work.
 She holds an MFA from the San Francisco Art Institute and a BS from Skidmore College, and her work has been exhibited widely across the United States and internationally.

 Read More